Last updated on October 10th, 2024

 U.S. consumers are ready to treat themselves and others as they prepare for the Halloween season.
-According to a recent survey from the National Confectioners Association, 94 percent will share chocolate and candy with friends and family, demonstrating the consumer demand fueling remarkable retail trends like “Summerween” and “Aug-tober.”
+According to a recent survey from the National Confectioners Association, 94 percent will share chocolate and candy with friends and family, with consumer demand fueling retail trends such as “Summerween” and “Aug-tober.”

 The Halloween season is a key moment for the $48 billion confectionery industry and its retail partners.
 In 2023, Halloween drove $6.4 billion in confectionery retail sales, and that number is expected to climb by 3 to 5 percent in 2024.
-Pandemic-era enthusiasm for seasonal celebrations has remained, pushing the Halloween season to begin earlier this year.
+Pandemic-era enthusiasm for seasonal celebrations has remained, pushing Halloween to an earlier start this year.

 “What would the Halloween season be without chocolate and candy?
 It is clear that Halloween candy is a bona fide retail phenomenon in 2024, with demand from consumers starting earlier in the year and extending festivities far beyond Oct.
 31,” said John Downs, president and CEO of the NCA.